 This neighborhood bistro and bar offers dishes for a variety of diets, including gluten free, vegan and vegetarian options.
 Chef/owner Evan Mallett is an experienced forager who named both his restaurant and book, “Black Trumpet,” after the popular edible fungi.
-Mallet’s menu is inspired by ingredients from New England’s eight distinct seasons (early and late periods of each season).
+Mallett’s menu is inspired by ingredients from New England’s eight distinct seasons (early and late periods of each season).

 Greenleaf – Milford

 Greenleaf is a farm-to-table restaurant that sources its ingredients from local farms, foragers and fishmongers, including Northeast Family Fisheries, Three Rivers Farm Alliance and several farms.
-The menu takes inspiration from the seasons and local New England goods, with fare like the local cheese board and drinks like seasonally-inspired cocktails and local craft beer.
+The menu takes inspiration from the seasons and local New England goods, with fare like the local cheese board and drinks like seasonally inspired cocktails and local craft beer.